physicalrobot/vikalpaWebsite/_projects/viratrupa2.md

 ![alt text](/assets/img/projects/viratrupa2-bottom.png)

 With immense compassion and love, <span style="color:turquoise">Kṛṣṇa</span> responds to Arjuna's plea for clarity.
 He assures Arjuna that he will reveal his supreme form, a manifestation of his true cosmic nature.
 As the battlefield becomes a sacred stage for the cosmic unveiling, <span style="color:turquoise">Kṛṣṇa's</span> majestic presence shines forth.
-Arjuna, overwhelmed by curiosity and reverence while also being desperate for understanding was the only one who to experience it.
+Arjuna, overwhelmed by curiosity and reverence while also being desperate for understanding was the only one who could experience it.

 ![alt text](/assets/img/projects/viratrupa2-top.png)